hashicorp/terraform-website/content/source/docs/cloud/index.html.md

 This is the documentation for Terraform Cloud and Terraform Enterprise.

-Terraform Cloud and Terraform Enterprise are different distributions of the same application; this documentation applies to both of them except when we specifically state otherwise.
+Terraform Cloud and Terraform Enterprise are different distributions of the same application; this documentation applies to both of them except when specifically stated otherwise.

-For expediency, we usually refer to the application as Terraform Cloud within this documentation.
+For expediency, this documentation refers to the application as Terraform Cloud.

 ## About Terraform Cloud and Terraform Enterprise